Work Study for International Students

 Types of Jobs Available

 - Jobs include working in the library and academic departments and in various areas within student services.
 Work study job postings are limited to internal Carleton employers.
 You may even work in an area related to your field of study.

 Amount of Money you can Earn

-As a participant in the Work Study Program, you may work up to a maximum of 15 hours per week and earn up to a maximum of $1,400 for the fall/winter session.
+As a participant in the Work Study Program, you may work up to a maximum of 96 hours for the Work Study period and earn up to a maximum of $1,400 for the Fall/Winter session.
 The work study hourly wage is $14/hour plus vacation pay.